gnois/luaty/README.md

 ---

 1. Install LuaJIT
-2. Clone this repo
+2. Clone this repo, and cd into it

-To execute a Luaty source file, cd to Luaty folder, then
+To execute a Luaty source file, use
 ```
 luajit lt.lua /path/to/source.lt
 ```